| Era | Key Feature | Impact |

 Despite these problems, autocorrect was a huge leap forward.
 It made touchscreen typing actually usable.
 Before smartphones became ubiquitous, this was the state of the art.

 Around 2013, keyboards got noticeably smarter.
 SwiftKey and similar apps introduced predictive text that actually learned from your writing.
 Instead of just fixing typos, your keyboard started suggesting the next word you'd probably type.
+Looking back from 2026, these early attempts at personalization seem almost quaint, but they laid the groundwork for the AI revolution to come.

 This was powered by n-gram models - statistical models that looked at word sequences you commonly used.
 If you often typed "on my way," after typing "on my," the keyboard would suggest "way" as the next word.
 Simple concept, but it felt like magic when it worked.